John Lawrence O'Meally

-The Honourable Judge John Lawrence O'Meally (AM RFD) (born 1939) was president of the Dust Diseases Tribunal of New South Wales.
+The Honourable Judge John Lawrence O'Meally, AM, RFD (18 November 1939 – 4 October 2024) was an Australian judge who was president of the Dust Diseases Tribunal of New South Wales.
+He was a barrister from 1964.
 He was the first judge to hear a dust diseases case in the tribunal after it was created in 1989.
-He was also Australia's longest serving judge, having spent 32 years on the bench, when he retired on 17 November 2011.
+O'Meally was also Australia's longest serving judge, having spent 32 years on the bench, when he retired on 17 November 2011.
+He died on 4 October 2024, at the age of 84.

 Education

 Marcellin College Randwick and the University of Sydney.